Upland Cemetery

 subsequently those who died during the Karabakh war, were buried in the former Muslim part of the cemetery.
-Today this area is known as the Martyrs' Alley.
+Today, this area is known as the Martyrs' Alley.

 Cemetery’s history

 History of occurrence

-In the August issues of the Baku newspaper "Kaspiy" in 1882, it was noted that the location of the Chemberekend cemetery in the close proximity to the residential buildings is harmful for the population's health.
-The newspaper, in particular, noted that the cemeteries, especially the Russian ones, begin directly from the roofs of the outer city houses, and in order to enter the cemetery from the embankment, it is enough to climb the front steps of the first house, to jump directly on the graves from the last step, and with only a small step from the roof of any of those houses is enough to find yourself in the cemetery.
+In the August issues of the Baku newspaper "Kaspiy" in 1882, it was noted that the location of the Chemberekend cemetery in the proximity to the residential buildings is harmful for the population's health.
+The newspaper, in particular, noted that the cemeteries, especially the Russian ones, begin directly from the roofs of the outer city houses, and to enter the cemetery from the embankment, it is enough to climb the front steps of the first house, to jump directly on the graves from the last step, and with only a small step from the roof of those houses is enough to find yourself in the cemetery.

-Many residents told the newspaper correspondents that during intense heat there was a strong stench coming from cadaveric decomposition.
+Many residents told the newspaper correspondents that during intense heat, there was a strong stench coming from cadaver decomposition.
 It was also pointed out that the cemetery did not have a special section for those who died due to epidemic diseases.
 The newspaper proposed to allocate a new place for the cemetery behind the crest of the same mountain, on the slope of which the cemetery was located.

 On 27 September 1882, at the second regular meeting of the Baku City Duma, the issue of transferring the Chemberekend cemetery to a new location was considered.
 A new location was chosen.

 In the June issue of the newspaper "Kaspiy" in 1883, the Baku city government announced that, as a result of the decision of the Sanitary Committee and according to the verdicts of the Baku City Duma, all Muslim and Christian cemeteries existing near Baku under the suburb of Chemberekend were closed forever from 1 July.
 New burials had to be made in the newly selected places in the area of the Pirken-Zari Mount (Pirvanzari) above Chemberekend.
 Buring people in the old cemeteries was already strictly forbidden.

 Further history

-On 8 August 1883, a chapel for the corpses' dissection was opened at the cemetery where all the dead were sent to be autopsied.
+On 8 August 1883, a chapel for the corpses' dissection was opened at the cemetery, where all the dead were sent to be autopsied.
 The premise of the Mikhailovskaya hospital, where the corpses were dissected before, was closed.

 In the early 1910s, on the site of the Muslim part of the Chemberekend cemetery, it was decided to build an edifice for the Saadet Muslim religious school.
 On a Friday, people gathered at the cemetery, the akhund read a prayer after which the relatives and friends of the deceased transferred the remains to the Upland cemetery, the empty graves were razed to the ground and on 23 December 1912, the foundation of the school's building was laid.